What is a health insurance exchange?

 Each state has a health insurance exchange, established under the Affordable Care Act (ACA).
 State health insurance exchanges allow individuals — and in some states, small businesses — to compare numerous health insurance plans side-by-side, and purchase the coverage that best fits their needs.

-All individual and small-group plans with effective dates of 2014 or later must cover the ACA’s essential health benefits, cannot use medical underwriting, and must cover pre-existing conditions.
+All individual and small-group plans with effective dates of 2014 or later must cover the ACA's essential health benefits, cannot use medical underwriting, and must cover pre-existing conditions.
 These requirements apply both on and off the exchange.
-But consumers are only eligible to receive premium subsidies and cost-sharing reductions if they purchase their coverage through the exchange.
+But consumers are only eligible to receive premium subsidies and cost-sharing reductions if they purchase their coverage through the exchange (note that this can include enrolling directly through the exchange, or enrolling in an exchange plan via an enhanced direct enrollment entity).

 How many people are enrolled in coverage through the health insurance exchanges?

-Nationwide, there were almost 21 million people enrolled in private plans through the exchanges as of early 2024.1 And the Treasury Department reported that nearly 50 million Americans had been enrolled in coverage through the exchanges at some point between 2014 and 2024.2
+Nationwide, there were more than 22 million people enrolled in private plans through the exchanges as of mid-2025.1 And the Treasury Department reported that nearly 50 million Americans had been enrolled in coverage through the exchanges at some point between 2014 and 2024.2

 When can I enroll in coverage through the exchange?